JR-account/SimdMSM/README.md

 $ make
 ```

-To compile the JsnarkCircuitBuilder project via command line, from the jsnark directory:
+To compile the JsnarkCircuitBuilder project via command line, from the `SimdMSM/jsnark` directory:

 ```shell
 $ cd jsnark